monadli/ftl/README.md

 (5 - 2) * 3
 ```

-If `2 * 3` needs to be computed first, do this:
+If `2 * 3` needs to be computed first, do it as:
 ```
 5 - (2 * 3)
 ```

 #### N-ary Operators
-`FTL` allows definiton of n-ary operators.
+`FTL` allows definiton of n-ary infix operators.
 For example, the ternary operator `? :` is defined in `ftl/lang.ftl` library.

 N-ary operators cannot be nested in the middle without parentheses.
 Using `? :` as an example.
 We can have `1 < 2 ?
 (2 < 3 ? true : false) : false` but `1 < 2 ?
 2 < 3 ? true : false : false` will give error as `ERROR: N-ary operator '< ? < ? : :' not found!`